Kafr El Sheikh: Economy

-Main sights
+Culture

 Museum

 The city museum showcases artifacts, mostly from Buto.
 Notable exhibits include artifacts depicting the conflict between Horus and his uncle Set, as well as a remarkable statue of Horus the Falcon.
 The museum also highlights the period when the city of Sakha hosted the journey of the Holy Family in Egypt.
 The city of Fuwwah, known for its Islamic heritage, is also featured.
 The Kafr El Sheikh Museum was inaugurated by President El-Sisi in 2020.